Wednesday, 7 May 2008

 Do you think the list of topics covered on the module was appropriate?
 Yes in someways all of the subjects of the lectures were in relation to the topic of 'being bad'

+Are there any topics not included in the module that you would like to see included?
 I think the inclusion of the alcohol topic should be bought into the module, as many people wrote about it in their blogs also.

 Do you think that the format for classes has worked well?
 Generally yes, although people at the back where talking, i think it would be a good idea to have us all sitting closer to the front, Because when some people where speaking it wasnt always possible to understand what they where saying.